zimicjs/zimic/README.md

 This module provides a set of utilities to create HTTP interceptors for both Node.js and browser environments.

-All APIs are typed using TypeScript and documented using JSDoc comments, so you can view detailed descriptions directly in your IDE!
+All APIs are documented using [JSDoc](https://jsdoc.ap`) comments, so you can view detailed descriptions directly in your IDE!

 ### `HttpInterceptorWorker`

-Workers are used by [HttpInterceptor](#httpinterceptor)'s to intercept HTTP requests and return mock responses.
+Workers are used by [`HttpInterceptor`](#httpinterceptor)'s to intercept HTTP requests and return mock responses.
 To start intercepting requests, the worker must be started.

 In a project, all interceptors can share the same worker.